ning/atlas/src/site/pandoc/configuring.md

 ### Installers

-Installers are what you use to deploy your services into the environment.
+Installers are what you use to deploy your services onto specific servers.
 The distinction between initializers and installers is a bit arbitrary.
 You can perfectly well only use initializers if you have packages that for instance can be installed with Chef Solo.

+There are two main differences between initializers and installers:
+* Initializers are part of the environment specification and used via base elements (blueprints).
+Installers on the other hand are used to put the actual service onto these provisioned/initialized system when a server is actually created, and are thus part of the system specification.
-The main difference between initializers and installers is that installers are designed in a way that they can be run multiple times against the same machine/instance.
+* Installers are designed in a way that they can be run multiple times against the same already provisioned/initialized machine/instance.
 Initializers don't require this explicitly (though depending on the initializer, they might support it).

 You would use installers if a distinction between base packages (such as Ruby or Apache Httpd) and your service (e.g. a Rails app or some web pages served by Apache Httpd) makes sense.
 You can usually tell by the frequency